 As a fitness enthusiast, I have always been intrigued by the mechanisms that drive calorie burning during resistance training sessions.
 It’s fascinating to understand how our bodies utilize energy and what factors influence the amount of calories expended during these exercises.
 In this section, I will delve into the science behind calorie burning during resistance training, shedding light on the physiological processes and key factors that contribute to energy expenditure.

-See also How many calories are in goulash
+See also How many calories in 1 cup of lactose free milk

 The Role of Muscle Activation